-A look back at the canopy bed revival of the 1970s
+A look back at some beautiful vintage canopy beds from the 1970s

 The four-poster bed with a canopy, known as a tester bed, is back in a big way.
 At the recent furniture market in Chicago, the canopy bed look was bigger than life.

 It really has never been out for some people, and reproductions of Williamsburg canopy beds have been available for years.
 Sometimes the fabric canopy is straight with a valance border, and other times the canopy has a bowed shape.

 The history of the canopy & their seventies revival

 Canopy beds — or tester beds — have been around for centuries, as far back as the 15th century in England and France.